zcash/zips/drafts/bitcartel-nu0-network-handshake/draft.rst

 Backward compatibility
 ======================

-This proposal intentionally creates what is known as a hard fork where Overwinter nodes disconnect from pre-Overwinter nodes.

 Prior to the network upgrade activating, Overwinter and pre-Overwinter nodes are compatible and can connect to each other.
 However, Overwinter nodes will have a preference for connecting to other Overwinter nodes, so pre-Overwinter nodes will gradually be disconnected in the run up to activation.